accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

 *   **Q: What technology is this guide focused on?**
     A: This guide is focused on Unreal Engine, specifically using its Blueprint Visual Scripting and Material Editor for architectural visualization.

-© 2024 Accaderi.
-All rights reserved.

 ---

 # Page: software/projects/archi/project2.html
-## Interactive Walkthrough Guide for ArchViz Projects in Unreal Engine.
-(Unreal Archviz)
+## Interactive Walkthrough Guide for ArchViz Projects in Unreal Engine

 ### Project Summary
 This guide provides a step-by-step walkthrough for creating fully interactive architectural visualizations in Unreal Engine (Unreal Archviz).
 It focuses on building responsive UI menus to control elements within the scene, such as switching materials, controlling lights, and displaying media.